-- Has the ability to benefit from higher education by having a certificate of graduation from a secondary school (High School Diploma), has a General Education Development (GED) certificate, or has completed a home school curriculum and is beyond the age of compulsory school attendance (17 for the state of Illinois). - Is enrolled as a degree-seeking student in an eligible program - Is enrolled in courses that apply toward his/her program - If required, is registered with Selective Service (males between the ages of 18 and 25) - Is a U.S. citizen or eligible non-citizen - Has not applied for and is not receiving financial aid at two colleges at the same time; unless the course is needed for degree completion and a consortium agreement is approved by both colleges in which one school will award aid.
+- Has the ability to benefit from higher education by having a certificate of graduation from a secondary school (High School Diploma), has a General Education Development (GED) certificate, or has completed a home school curriculum and is beyond the age of compulsory school attendance (17 for the state of Illinois). - Is enrolled as a degree-seeking student in an eligible program - Is enrolled in courses that apply toward his/her program

+- Is a U.S. citizen or eligible non-citizen - Has not applied for and is not receiving financial aid at two colleges at the same time; unless the course is needed for degree completion and a consortium agreement is approved by both colleges in which one school will award aid.
 Student must see the Director of Financial Aid for approval information. - Has a valid Social Security number - Is not debarred or suspended from any federal programs - Does not owe a federal student aid refund - Is not in default of a federal student loan